Powerlearnproject/se-day1-assignment-Mochoni23/README.md

 Prompt Engineering is the skill of asking AI the right way to get the best answers.
 Well-written prompts help AI give clear and useful responses.

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models .
 Prompt Engineering is the skill of asking AI the right way to get clear and useful answers.
 It means giving clear instructions so AI understands and responds correctly.

   Importance of Prompt engineering

 -Gets Better Answers – A well-written prompt helps AI give the right response.
 -Saves Time – Clear prompts mean fewer tries to get what you need.
 -Boosts Creativity – Helps generate ideas, content, and solutions easily.